Deep neural networks can stably solve high-dimensional, noisy, non-linear inverse problems: Introduction

 \subsection{Our contribution}

 We are concerned with establishing the existence and practical computability of noise dampening neural networks that approximate the inverse of a forward operator associated to an infinite-dimensional inverse problem.
 For the sake of simplicity, all inverse problems are modeled by an injective forward operator $F \colon \mathcal{X} \to \mathcal{Y}$, and therefore, each inverse problem possesses at most one solution.
 There is no a priori assumption on the continuity of the inverse of the forward operator $F$, but the spaces $\mathcal{X}$ and $\mathcal{Y}$ will be Banach spaces.
 In fact, we assume that the solution $x$ of the inverse problem $y= F(x)$ lies in a finite-dimensional space $W \subset \mathcal{X}$.
 Here we only have access to a noisy version of $y$, which we assume to be well approximated by a $y_\delta$ belonging to a $D$-dimensional space $Y_D \subset \mathcal{Y}$.
 The $Y_D$ correspond to approximations of elements from $\mathcal{Y}$ from $D$ measurements.
-Under a set of technical conditions, it can be derived that the restricted operator, $F|_W$, has a Lipschitz continuous inverse, and a robust-to-noise neural network will be constructed to approximate this function.
+Under a set of technical conditions on $\lGamma \subset W$, it can be derived that the restricted operator, $F|_{\lGamma}$, has a Lipschitz continuous inverse $F|_{\lGamma}^{-1}$ which is defined on $\mathcal{M} \coloneqq F|_{\lGamma}(\lGamma)$.

+The main contribution of this work is given by Theorem \ref{thm:LipschitzFunctionOnManifoldBetterEstimate2} and shows that a robust-to-noise neural network that approximates $F|_{\lGamma}^{- 1}$ can be constructed.
+A simplified version that contains the fundamental underlying ideas of the statement is the following: